 Air Pruners give horticulturalists a single, extremely durable solution for all fabric-pot needs and growing environments.
 Perfect drainage and aeration allow optimal water and nutrient uptake, yielding rapid, optimal plant growth throughout each growth cycle.
 The fabric also allows air to easily reach your plants’ root zones, delivering superior drainage and creating a healthy, fibrous root environment.

-The porous material is reinforced with marine-grade thread.
-The pruner pots robust stitching allows the container to withstand constant moisture and prolonged UV exposure.
-When filled, the pots retain a self-supporting form and structural integrity, even in challenging climatic conditions including during irrigation and transport.
-The larger volume container’s have integrated handles so moving plants is quick and easy.
+These porous material planters are reinforced with marine-grade thread.
+The pruner pot's robust stitching allows the container to withstand constant moisture and prolonged UV exposure.
+When filled, the pots retain a self-supporting form and structural integrity, even in challenging climatic conditions, including during irrigation and transport.
+The larger volume containers have integrated handles, so moving plants is quick and easy.

 In testing, the fabric gave in to load stress while the stitching maintained integrity.
 This provides the confidence that these pots can cope with the heaviest substrate, even when wet!

 You’re probably familiar with air pruning pots being used to grow impressive soil and coco based plants but when used indoors, not only do you have the unique combination of air root pruning and aeration of the root zone, but fabric air pruning pots are the ideal container for some of the most popular hydroponic systems (Ebb-and-flow; Drip circulating; bottom fed) because nutrients and air can easily pass in and out of the porous fabric.
 The fabric can be used like a filter during the drain cycle, allowing only the nutrient solution back to the reservoir.
 This gives the grower the option to use peat, coco, soil and many other media without clogging lines or pumps.
 Our fabric Air Pruner pots can be washed and reused for many cycles.

 Depending on use, Air Pruner fabric plant pots can be reused for up to 4-5 cycles indoors or up to 3 years outside.
 The durable fabric allows for washing.
 Marine-grade stitching maintains the pot's integrity, even in the most challenging of environments.